Occasional Reports

 This report provides extensive analysis of three recent social movements: The Sunflower Movement in Taiwan, as well as Hong Kong’s Umbrella Movement and anti-extradition bill protests.
 In doing so, she investigates social, cultural, and political linkages between demonstrators in the two democracies, exploring the ways in which these movements have influenced one another.

-Contributors: Christina Lai
+Contributor: Christina Lai

 A Survey of Public Perceptions on Diplomatic Recognition of Taiwan